JurajvRietbergen/node-red-buffer-xlsx/README.md

    **bColor**:
    Decides the colour of the borders, all colours should be in HEX RGBA format without the #.

+**Styling Priorities**:
+Styling is done in the following order:
+1. Cell Styling
+2. Header Styling
+3. Column Styling
+4. Row Styling
+5. Sheet Styling
+Unless Style Merging is selected the top priority will always be the only style chosen.
+If Style Merging is selected however the node will attempt to merge styles while still following the priority.

 **Full Styling Example**:
 ```
 {